-If no statistics on previous rollbacks are available and if the results quality is poor, it is possible to adjust parameters listed in chapter 5.1.
-It is also possible to manually change the emaj.emaj_rlbk_stat table's content that keep a trace of the previous rollback durations, for instance by deleting rows corresponding to rollback operations performed in unusual load conditions.
+possible to adjust parameters listed in chapter 5.1.
+It is also possible to manually changes the emaj.emaj_rlbk_stat table's content that keep a trace of the previous rollback durations, for instance by deleting rows corresponding to rollback operations performed in unusual load conditions.